 Top 5 Best Treatments for Acne

 Modern medicine considers acne a feature of growing up.
-Most doctors will prescribe benzoyl peroxide or an antibiotic for pimples, blackheads, or whiteheads.
-If you have very deep skin infections causing cysts or nodules, you may be placed on medication.
+Most doctors will prescribe some medication for serious pimples, blackheads, or whiteheads.
+If you have very deep skin infections causing cysts or nodules, you may be placed on a variety of prescription drugs.
 More aggressive forms of acne that result in pimples growing together all over the top half of the body will usually be referred to dermatologists for surgical reconstruction or laser procedures.
 However, because acne is caused by a combination of factors, what works for one person may not work for another.
 Read on for a list of the top five treatments that work best for acne in most people.

 Although you can’t wash, scrub, or rub your blemishes away, everyone should use a daily skin cleanser, even those not fighting acne.
 The goal of cleansing is to prevent the buildup of dead skin in pores or forming clumps that trap acne oil and bacteria underneath them.
 However, it’s best not to cleanse more than twice a day.
 If your skin feels tingly, scratchy, itchy, or dry after you cleanse, you are washing too frequently.